electron/electron/docs/api/web-view-tag.md

 * `userGesture` Boolean - Default `false`.

 Evaluates `code` in page.
-If `userGesture` is set, it will create user gesture context.
+If `userGesture` is set, it will create user gesture context in the page.
 HTML APIs like `requestFullScreen`, which require user action, can take advantage of this option for automation.

 ### `<webview>.openDevTools()`